JerryCoralis/Modeling_freefall_from_space/README.md

 - Omit a data point if dependant value is NaN, keep the other elements of the row, they might be a valid point.
 - continuation of (appened ms to s to m via datetime or sx10^2+ms. This is our x data points)
   - Have a uniform independant value to plot against.
 All other data points should be plotted against this.

+[Feb.
+17 - afternoon]
+- new data for excel with far more data points.